 Other symptoms of menopause

 Other symptoms that may occur with menopause include:

-Menopause alone is not a serious condition and is a normal aspect of life.
+Menopause alone is not a serious condition.
 Seek prompt medical care if you are being treated for symptoms of menopause but these recur or cause you concern.

 What causes menopause?

 Menopause is caused by the decreased production of the female hormones estrogen and progesterone.
 As a result, the frequency of the menstrual cycle begins slowing down, eventually stopping completely.
 Surgical removal of the ovaries causes induced menopause and a more sudden decline in circulating hormones.